Glossary

 F is for Fussy Folding An playful expansion on patchwork that focuses more on creating new forms by combining and seaming parts of patterned cloth.
 A great way to use Loose Dyed Patches.

 G is for Ghosting... a form of Design Mending.
 Allowing and encouraging one design element to crossover into another.
-A way to carry the story across a composition Read More...
+A way to carry the story across a composition.
+Carrying the figure into the environment.
+Read More...

 G is for Glossary Because I seem to have my own language.
-And I am often misunderstood.
-Link to full glossary is in the sidebar or you can just use the words underlined in red dots in the posts and pages where they pop up in context when you hover over them.
+And, I am often misunderstood.
+The words underlined in red dots in the posts and pages pop up in context when you hover over them.
+The link to full glossary is in the Forever Zone right now but soon it will be on my main home page.
+Just a bit of clean up is happening.

 G is for Glue Stitching A form of basting I developed early on to accommodate my layered style of working.
 Watch the videos here